Watch this YouTube video on how to get startup ideas in our Founder FAQ series.

 How are behaviors changing?
 Which changes will stick?

-What long-term problems have been created as a result of the COVID-19 pandemic?
+What long-term problems are created as a result of your current environment?

 What priorities and values have changed?